 Find traces of the Viking Age in Odense

 Viking Age stories fascinate people all over the world and in Odense they live on to this day.
-Odense's Viking history offers unique experiences such as the area around Harald Bluetooth's ring fortress Nonnebakken and Canute the Holy's last remains and much more.
+Odense's Viking history offers unique experiences such as the area around Harald Bluetooth's ring fortress Nonnebakken and Cnut the Holy's last remains and much more.

 What to see